JasonJiangs/JasonJiangs.github.io/_pages/about.md

 # 🌎 Miscellaneous
-Outside of work, you’ll often find me at the gym, playing soccer, road cycling, or traveling to new destinations.
+Outside of work, you’ll often find me at the gym, playing soccer, road cycling, or go hiking.
 I also enjoy playing table tennis and the piano occasionally.

 <body>